vuer-ai/vuer_mjcf/docs/examples/objects/index.md

 # Objects

-Vuer-MJCF provides a comprehensive library of objects for robotics simulation.
+Vuer_MJCF provides a comprehensive library of objects for robotics simulation.
 Objects range from simple geometric primitives to complex articulated structures and deformable bodies.

 ## Featured Objects